Trip Details at-a-Glance

 Rila Monastery / Sofia

-Heading back to Bulgaria, we visit Rila, its most famous monastery,a World Heritage Site set on the slopes of 9,500-foot Mt.
+Heading back to Bulgaria, we visit Rila, its most famous monastery, a serene World Heritage Site set on the slopes of 9,500-foot Mt.
 Rila.
-We visit this serene place and enjoy our last hike, an easy pilgrimage walk to St. Ivan Rilksi’s hermitage caves in the deep forests of the Rila Monastery Nature Reserve.
+We enjoy our last hike, an easy pilgrimage walk to St. Ivan Rilksi’s hermitage caves in the deep forests of the Rila Monastery Nature Reserve.
 Return to Sofia and depart on Day 14.

 What the Trip is Like